How to get from Bali to Lombok

 Going to...

-This island is where you’ll find long, often near-deserted stretches of white sand beaches, amazing waves, beguiling waterfalls, and the majestic Mt.
-Rinjani, one of Indonesia’s highest volcanoes.
+Lombok is the more serene island paradise version of its neighbour Bali.
+Here you’ll find long, often near-deserted stretches of white sand beaches, amazing waves, beguiling waterfalls, and the majestic Mt.
+Rinjani — one of Indonesia’s highest volcanoes.

-If you travel to the northern part of the island, you’ll see the heavenly Gili Islands, a group of three small islands that you can easily reach via a 30-minute boat ride from Lombok.
-Ferries coming from Bali also stop first at the Gili Islands before heading to mainland Lombok.
+The South Lombok coastline is a true surfing mecca, while the main tourist hub Kuta is more peaceful than its hectic namesake in Bali.
+On the northern part of the island, you’ll see the heavenly Gili Islands, a group of three small islands that you can reach via a 30-minute boat ride from Lombok.

 Want to go to the Gili Islands first?
 Check out our guide to find the best ferry from Bali to the Gili Islands.